Gout is among the oldest known types of arthritis, which is inflammation of the joints.

 The same review also demonstrated that heavy drinking — defined as three or more drinks per day — was associated with a 164% higher risk of gout.

-That said, if you are overweight and have gout, losing weight can help you reduce uric acid levels and better manage the condition (14).
+Therefore, if you are overweight and have gout, losing weight can help you reduce uric acid levels and better manage the condition (14).

 Several foods and beverages have been associated with an increased risk of gout, particularly those high in purines.